jcchaconjr/TheAcademyWebProjects/README.md

-This Repo is a collection of projects from The Academy Florida's Intro course to HTML/CSS/JavaScript and Python.

-Each folder within the Web Projects folder will be each individual project/assignment as taough in the course.
+This Repo is a collection of projects and pages that I have been working on from The Academy Florida's Intro course to HTML/CSS/JavaScript and Python.
+Each folder within the Web Projects folder will be each individual project/assignment as taught in the course.